perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         # Element is clickable when it is visible on the page, it is enabled,  #
         # and you can click on it.                                             #
         #                                                                      #
-        # Default timeout to await element to be clickable is 30s.             #
+        # Default timeout to await element to be clickable is inherited from   #
+        # suite.webDriverFluentWaitTimeout, which is 30s by default.           #
+        #                                                                      #
         # An action fails if such a timeout is reached, but specified element  #
         # is not clickable yet.                                                #
         #                                                                      #